Pining for wine in San Diego: The Farmers Insurance Open, Torrey Pines, January 29-February 1, 2026

 Restaurants

 Solare gets a nod for its mostly friendly pricing and varied selection of Italian reds.
 You can go all the way from Schiava to Masseto here.
 It also gets a SwigCoach award for website landing page where patrons of all stripes appear to be either having the most fun or waiting to be discovered by a casting director.
+Wine List

 The Fishery is a vertically integrated piscine powerhouse, combining a wholesale fish distributor, market and restaurant.
 I’ll assume the fish is fresh, and the wine list is too.
 It’s not particularly big but it’s carefully stocked with fish-friendly wine from all over.
 There’s a whole lotta love spilling out of the pages of the wine list and this would be a great place to bring your curiosity and sense of adventure.
+It is not the place to go if you’ve a hankering for California cab, and that appropriately goes with the territory.
+Better served with the intriguing, long list of rosé and orange wines or “Other Whites…California to Croatia and Beyond.”
+Wine List

 Retail